nishant-ranjan28/blog-site/content/blog/callback function in javascript/index.md

 ```

 #### Callback in Arrow function
-We can also also write the same callback function as an ES6 arrow function, which is a newer type of function in JavaScript:
+We can also write the same callback function as an ES6 arrow function, which is a newer type of function in JavaScript:

 Example:
 ```